mattm1346/Yogasstick/README.md

 **Audio**

-The techniques page has three audio files from Soundbar (https://app.soundstripe.com/) with the ability to be played by the user.
+The techniques page has three audio files from [Soundstripe](https://app.soundstripe.com/) with the ability to be played by the user.

 ![Audio](assets/screenshots/audio.png)